Sign In

 The main responsibilities of the Plastic Management Division are as follows:

-1. Formulate policies, strategies and action plan for plastic management towards a plastic-free Mauritius;
+1. Formulate policies, strategies and action plan for plastic management towards a plastic pollution free Mauritius;

-5. Coordinate the formulation of plastic regulations and enforcement;
+1. Coordinate the implementation, enforcement and formulation of plastic Regulations;

 (a) Environment Protection (Banning of Plastic Bags) Regulations 2020